-This tutorial shows you how to deploy a simple example gRPC service with the Extensible Server Proxy (ESP) to a Kubernetes cluster that is not running on Google Cloud Platform (GCP).
+This tutorial shows you how to deploy a simple example gRPC service with the Extensible Service Proxy (ESP) to a Kubernetes cluster that is not running on Google Cloud Platform (GCP).
 The tutorial uses the Python version of the bookstore-grpc sample.
 See the What's next section for gRPC samples in other languages.

 The tutorial uses prebuilt container images of the sample code and ESP, which are stored in Google Container Registry.
 If you are unfamiliar with containers, see the following for more information: